exoad/yttriuslang.c/README.txt

 This is the official repository for the kernel of YAPISDK.

+This repository features only official footnotes for the child language: Y++.

 The Yttrius SDK provides the runtime required for platform independency along with binary generation.
 This runtime wrapper is distributed under GPL-3.0